moschi/gtt-charts/README.md

 #### DefaultPlotWidth

 Specifies the default width (in pixels) a chart should have.
-This is used as a fallback value when not specifying a width for a specific plot in the chart-job specific options.
+This is used as a fallback value when not specifying a width for a specific plot in the chart-job options.

 **Default:** 800